 Finished models do not have to be a single seamless mesh.
 Look at what you are designing and consider how it works in the real world.
 How is it constructed?
 Use that as a guide for your design.
 Form follows function so model parts as two pieces if you need to.

 The only time this does not work is for game art and 3D printing.
 These need to be single seamless mesh models for the best results.

 Lighting makes a difference

 When your 3D design looks flat and lifeless, change the lighting to give it life.
 Soften the light to give it a realistic feel.
 There are usually three common lighting options:

 Ambient light is illumination from different directions when you cannot see its source.
 Directional light uses direct lighting that does not have a focus on something specific in your design.
 Omni light does not cast shadows.
 Use it as fill lighting or as the light source.

 Have fun experimenting with the different effects of different lights.
 Change the color, turn it down or up, change the intensity to get the look and feel you desire.
 Good lighting gives 3D art its realism.

-4,9 (294 αξιολογήσεις) Graphic Design Banner Design Photography Logo Design Mobile App Development Visit profile
+5,0 (2688 αξιολογήσεις) Website Design Graphic Design Banner Design Logo Design SEO Visit profile

 Plan your projects instead of starting without a design.
 It is not easy creating a character from out of your head.
 Sketch it out first.
 If the sketch works out, scan it and add it as an image plane in your design platform.
 Image planes make developing your design quicker and more accurate when crating complex designs.